StephanMusgrave/unipop/README.md

 * [Learning objectives]
 * [Meet the team!]

-How to use unipop
+Try unipop
 ===

 Get started with unipop [here].

 Key Features
 ===
 There are several core features that make up the backbone of unipop.
-These features are unipop's cannot-do-without's.
+A lot of time was spent debating over the details of each feature, because each detail had implications on the rest of the unipop.

 Homepage
 ---